Ricki Noel Lander Pictures: Robert Kraft’s 39-Year-Old Girlfriend In The Spotlight After Patriots Owner Arrest

-Ricki Lander is getting some viral attention, with pictures of New England Patriots owner Robert Kraft spreading across the internet in the wake of his charges for soliciting a prostitute.
+Ricki Lander is getting some viral attention as pictures of New England Patriots owner Robert Kraft are spreading across the internet in the wake of his charges for allegedly soliciting a prostitute.

-Kraft was charged on Friday with solicitation of a prostitute in Jupiter, Florida, part of a massive sting of an alleged human trafficking operation at a series of massage parlors there.
-As ESPN reported, the Patriots owner had not yet been arrested on the misdemeanor charge and has maintained his innocence.
+Kraft was charged on Friday with solicitation of a prostitute in Jupiter, Florida.
+These charges come as part of a massive sting pertaining to an alleged human trafficking operation at a series of massage parlors there.
+As ESPN reported, the Patriots owner had not yet been arrested on the misdemeanor charge, and has maintained his innocence.

-The charges have shined attention on Kraft and his girlfriend, the 39-year-old Ricki Lander.
+The charges have shined attention on Kraft and his girlfriend, 39-year-old Ricki Lander.
 The two have been together for more than six years, though it was not clear how serious the relationship might be.

-Ricki Lander did have some fame before her relationship with Robert Kraft, appearing in television shows including Ugly Betty, True Blood, and Blue Bloods.
+Ricki Lander did have some fame before her relationship with Robert Kraft, appearing in television shows such as Ugly Betty, True Blood, and Blue Bloods.

-As pictures of Lander got viral attention, many wondered what could have brought the seemingly oddly placed couple together.
-Lander and Kraft had already drawn considerable attention for their 40-year age difference, with the Daily Mail noting that the two started dating sometime around 2012, following the death of Kraft’s wife, Myra.
-The report noted that Robert Kraft was despondent from the death of his wife and threw himself into his work, often working seven days a week.
+As pictures of Lander gained viral attention, many wondered what could have brought the couple together.
+Lander and Kraft had already drawn considerable attention for their 40-year age difference, with The Daily Mail noting that the two started dating sometime around 2012 — following the death of Kraft’s wife, Myra.
+The report noted that Robert Kraft was despondent over the death of his wife and threw himself into his work, often working seven days a week.
 Sources said that the relationship with Ricki Lander helped Kraft to get over his loss.

 Ricki Noel Lander isn't his GF any more? pic.twitter.com/YmAybgW95S